Eskom split to minimize risks to South Africa, Ramaphosa says

 Ramaphosa said in parliament that cost-cutting at Eskom would not necessarily entail job cuts.

-Eskom started cutting power on Sunday and intensified outages on Monday after seven generating units unexpectedly went offline.

-Additional reporting by Alexander Winning; Editing by Jason Neely and Emelia Sithole-Matarise
+Additional reporting by Alexander Winning; Editing by Emelia Sithole-Matarise and David Evans